 While it remains the same at its core, there are a few things that you need to know, even if you’re a long time reader (there are a few minor changes ahead).

 I used to answer any question asked, not anymore.
 Now, I’ll pick which questions I’ll answer and which ones I’ll ignore, mostly according to one criteria: do I find it interesting or not?
 Well, I’ve kinda been doing this for a while anyway.
-The tone will change too (once again, I’ve been on this path for a little while too).
-While I’ll try to remain funny if possible, while I’ll still be politically incorrect at times, I’ll try to avoid offending people gratuitously.
-It was funny when it lasted and when I played this “Frenchman” character, but this is not me.
+The tone is also different.
+While I’ll try to remain funny when possible, while I’ll still be politically incorrect at times, I’ll try to avoid offending people gratuitously.
+It was funny when it lasted and when I played this “Frenchman” character, but it wasn’t me, it was a character.
+Here I write under my own name, and there are too many internet trolls these days, this thing is simply not funny anymore.
+Was it ever?
 If I offend or insult someone it has to be for a reason, and I’d rather know the person too, not just a poor fool who asked a stupid question or wrote a stupid comment.

 I think those are the two major changes in this newest iteration of Ask a Frenchman.

 Still, keep in mind a few things though: